petexa/petexa.github.io/scripts/README.md

 ### Advanced Cleaning (With Web Search - Slower)

-**⚠️ Warning:** This takes ~15-30 minutes because it searches the internet for workout information.
+**⚠️ Note:** This takes ~2-3 minutes because it searches the internet for workout information.

 ```bash
 python3 scripts/clean_workouts.py --web-search